mcsee/Software-Design-Articles/Articles/Wordle/How to Develop a Wordle Game using TDD in 25 Minutes/readme.md

 - We start with a simple example.
 No duplicated.
 - We don't mess with word validation yet (the word might be XXXXX).
 - We can start with a simpler test just validation word is created.
 This would violate the test structure that always requires an assertion.
-- Expected value should always be first.
+- Expected value should always be the first in the assertion.

 We get an error: